 Budget table.
 Please use the budget table template provided in part B2 form.
 The ERC funds up to 100% of the total eligible costs.
-The costs are given for the full project duration28.
+The costs are given for the full project duration38.
 Each PI is required to fill in their budget breakdown.
 Include the direct costs of the project plus a flat-rate financing of indirect costs calculated as 25% of the total eligible direct cost.
 Furthermore, include a breakdown of the budget subdivided in personnel costs, travel, equipment, consumables, publication costs (including any costs related to Open Access), other direct costs, and any envisaged subcontracting costs.
-Costs for Host Institution invoices and invoices for other entities should be included (e.g. access to large facilities, access to other services that are charged as unit costs)29.
+Costs for Host Institution invoices and invoices for other entities should be included (e.g. access to large facilities, access to other services that are charged as unit costs)39.

-If additional funding30, above the normal (EUR 10 000 000), is requested for (a) covering eligible 'start-up' costs for a PI moving from another country to an EU Member State or an Associated Country as a consequence of receiving an ERC grant and/or (b) the purchase of major equipment and/or (c) access to large facilities and/or (d) other major experimental and field work costs, excluding personnel costs, then this also needs to be fully justified.
+If additional funding40, above the normal (EUR 10 000 000), is requested for (a) covering eligible 'start-up' costs for a PI moving from another country to an EU Member State or an Associated Country as a consequence of receiving an ERC grant and/or (b) the purchase of major equipment and/or (c) access to large facilities and/or (d) other major experimental and field work costs, excluding personnel costs, then this also needs to be fully justified.
 Please note that any additional funding request under (a), (b) or (d) may be subject to 25% overhead.
 Normally, if they are costs for subcontracting or internal invoices, they do not include overheads.
 Include the additional costs in the budget tables as well.
+Additional funding is meant to cover relatively large costs that would exceed the normal grant maximum.
+Any cost requested under additional funding must be necessary for the implementation of the proposed research activities.